dwyerse/EventPlanner/README.md

 - Observe an email is present matching the one previously sent

 ### Feature 24: 'I want to be able to see a report of who is attending an event'
 - Create a new event or view an existing event
 - Add an invitee to the invite list
 - Register the invitee just added (create a user account with invitee's email, log in as administrator, view event, click edit, then register guest)
 - From event view page, click the 'View Attendee Report' link
 - Details including the guest's name, email, and access/dietary restrictions are listed here

+### Feature 114: 'Admins can delete events'
+- Create a new event or view an existing event for which no tickets have yet been sold or other payments made
+- On the view page for that event, click the Delete button on the bottom of the page
+- A pop-up confirmation box will appear, click the Confirm button to proceed with event deletion
+- You will be redirected to the view events page and a confirmation message should be displayed indicating the event was deleted successfully
+- An email will also be sent to all invitees of the event, informing them that the event has been cancelled

 # Errors